Talk Early, Talk Often

 The coalition collects existing and new data on a regular basis to assess community needs, make plans for action and evaluate its progress.
 Data on alcohol, tobacco and other drug use has been collected via surveys, interviews, environmental scans, and focus groups.
 The coalition also collaborates with various local organizations in Kanabec County to collect consumption, consequence and other related data.

 Regular Collaborative Meetings

-Coalition members meet monthly for training and to share information, strategize and plan for action.
-Some SACK members also meet regularly for the Communications and Epidemiological Workgroups.
+Coalition members meet monthly for to share information, strategize and plan for action.
+Some coalition members also meet regularly for the Communications and Epidemiological Workgroups.
 Additional committees are formed as needed to work on specific policies or other initiatives.

 Funding for prevention efforts in Kanabec County has come from a variety of sources over the past several years.
 Since SACK (now Better Together) was established in 2006, the coalition has received funding from the Minnesota Department of Human Services, Alcohol and Drug Abuse Division and the Office of National Drug Control Policy.
 Prevention funding is an investment in our community that improves health outcomes and reduces costs associated with substance abuse.